andrewGhazi/dyingforacup/README.md

 Nightmare:

 - Fast GP approximations for 3D+
-  - I think this would require writing my own ND FFT function?
+  - This would probably require some custom ND FFT functions
-- Refactor to use INLA (preferably from scratch over `R-INLA`)
+- Refactor to use INLA